xADDBx/Isaac-Online-Modded/README.md

 This tool allows you to patch the game binary of **The Binding of Isaac** to enable mods in online co-op play without the need to disable them beforehand.

+This tool also allows you to modify the External Item Descriptions mod in a way to enable using it in coop.

 **Note:** You will need to run the patch again each time the game updates.

 ## Warning